Jennifer Garner Not Dating Mystery Man, Garner Has Not Filed For Divorce

 — Celeb Newz (@celebsnews12) January 7, 2016

-In Touch has been the culprit in publishing a number of Ben and Jen false stories in the past, including the story that claimed Jen wanted the actor to stop drinking or to move out, and the falsity stating that Affleck’s mother begged Garner to take her husband back.
+In Touch has been the culprit in publishing a number of Ben and Jen false stories in the past, including the story that claimed Jen wanted the actor to stop drinking or move out, and the claim stating that Affleck’s mother begged Garner to take her husband back.

-It has been a confusing course of events from the outside looking in, due to the constant varying stories about the estranged couple working out issues and perhaps being back together to then headlines stating that they are moving towards a divorce as expected.
-The relationship between Jen and Ben is certainly unique and whether they are headed for a divorce or not, it is clear that the two have love and respect for one another as well as the best interested of their children in mind.
+It has been a confusing course of events from the outside looking in due to the constant varying stories about the estranged couple working out issues and perhaps being back together.
+First, they are supposedly about to reunite, and then there are headlines stating that they are moving towards a divorce as expected.
+The relationship between Jen and Ben is certainly unique, and whether they are headed for a divorce or not, it is clear that the two have love and respect for one another, as well as the best interest of their children in mind.

 From the #VFArchives: Jennifer Garner’s frank talk about kids, men, and Ben Affleck https://t.co/TbqDcnAlYQ pic.twitter.com/t1LPf2nvJf